sophiepavia/-home-sophie-Desktop-sophiepavia.github.io/_pages/about.md

 - I organized and lead an N2Women Panel at SMARTCOMP'23 see more information [here](https://smartcomp.isis.vanderbilt.edu/schedule.html#panels)
 - I attended AAAI'23 and CPS-IoT Week 2023 (NSF Student Travel Grant recipient)
 - Our fairness in network design work was accepted as a short abstract to the Transportation Science and Logistics Society Conference [TSL 2023](https://connect.informs.org/tsl/conferences/tsl-conference316309)
-- Our COVID-19 Web-scale vizualization demo paper was accepted to [CIKM 2022](https://www.cikm2022.org/)
+- Our COVID-19 Web-scale visualization demo paper was accepted to [CIKM 2022](https://www.cikm2022.org/)
 - We attended and presented our large-scale tabular profiling demo paper at [SIGMOD 2022](https://2022.sigmod.org/)
 - I started as an Research Assistant at ScopeLab under the advisal of Prof. Abhishek Dubey
 - I graduated from Florida State University, summa cum laude, with a BS in Computer Science
-- I recieved the Student Travel Award to attend SIGMOD/PODS 2022
+- I received the Student Travel Award to attend SIGMOD/PODS 2022
 - Our tabular profiling demo paper was accepted to SIGMOD/PODS 2022

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->